IT IS FRIDAY!! whoop whoop

 these almond meal chocolate chip cookies are soft, not to sweet, with a nice texture from the almond meal…. oh just so perfect.

 as much as we love raw cookies, nothing beats a warm cookie right out of the oven, do you agree?

 we used whole almonds to make these cookies. you can soak them before had, but you will want to dry them out. we just place 1 cup of whole almonds into a food processor and pulse till crumbly. and then scoop out our desired amount of almond flour.

 we kind of liked that these cookies were more dry than moist. a nice change. and we loved the texture that using freshly ground almonds provided these cookies.

-pure2raw recipe: almond meal chocolate chip cookies (free of grains, gluten, wheat, soy, dairy, and low in sugar)
+Almond meal chocolate chip cookies (free of grains, gluten, wheat, soy, dairy, and low in sugar)

 prep time – 5 minutes

 bake time – 10 -12 minutes at 350 degrees

 - 1/4 tsp baking soda

 - 1 whole egg**